This post may contain affiliate links. Please read my disclosure and privacy policy.

 Step 2:

-Bring the liquid to a boil, then lower the heat to a gentle simmer and cover the pot with a lid.
+Bring the liquid to a boil, then reduce the heat to a gentle simmer and cover the pot.
 Let it cook for 10 minutes covered.

 water added to quinoa in pot.